One Day’s Itinerary: Exploring Glen Ellen...

 ~ Then, go next door, to the Real Estate office and look at the big aerial views of the Russian River.
 (Don’t buy anything!!)

-Healdsburg, a 45 minute drive North of here, along Highway 101, has an historic square, much like our local Sonoma Square, but it is larger, with many more shops, tasting rooms, galleries, and restaurants.
+Healdsburg, a 45-minute drive North of here, along Highway 101, has an historic square, much like our local Sonoma Square, but it is larger, with many more shops, tasting rooms, galleries, and restaurants.
 Parking is free.
-You will enjoy a leisurely stroll around the plaza in and out of multiple high end boutiques.
-Have a casual lunch on the square at Bear Republic Brewing Company and taste excellent local brews or choose one of several luxury wine country restaurants, all of which are excellent around the square.
+You can enjoy a leisurely stroll around the plaza in and out of multiple high-end boutiques.
+Choose one of several luxury wine country restaurants, all of which are excellent, as you make your way around the square for breakfast or lunch.

-We definitely suggest a drive through the Alexander Valley to visit a few wineries (if you are going, let us know, and we can set you up with a tasting at White Oak Winery, where Dave is one of the owners).
+Take a leisurely drive through the Alexander Valley, California's largest AVA, to visit a few wineries.
 Cabernet Sauvignon reigns in Alexander Valley- some of America’s most beloved Cabernets are grown and made here.
 Merlot and other Bordeaux varietals are also grown in this AVA, particularly in mountain sites above the valley; Chardonnay and Sauvignon Blanc hold their own too, and some of the county’s finest old vine Zinfandel is grown here.
-While in the area, we also enjoy stop at the Jim Town Store as it is kind of fun and funky.
-You can actually get a picnic lunch there if you prefer this to a Healdsburg restaurant.
 Most wineries close at 5:00pm so plan your stops accordingly.